AdamIshay/brain_mri/README.md

 'conda install -c conda-forge matplotlib'
 ## Download data

-Download the parsed programs into the 'parsed_programs' folder, along with the train.json, validation.json, and test.json into the 'questions' folder.
+Download the parsed programs into the 'data/parsed_programs' folder, along with the train.json, validation.json, and test.json into the 'data/questions' folder.
 You can get the files from: https://github.com/chuangg/CLEVRER/tree/master/executor/data

-Download the results of the video frame parser and dynamic predictions here: https://github.com/chuangg/CLEVRER
+Download the results of the dynamic predictions and the video frame parser from: https://github.com/chuangg/CLEVRER

+(Look for the links in

-Specifically, two files are required which are linked in the "Get the data" section.
-(1) The dynamic predictions and (2) results of video frame parser (visual masks).
+"The dynamic predictions can be found here" and
+"The results of video frame parser (visual masks) can be found here.")

+and put them ('propnet_preds' and 'processed_proposals') under 'data' folder

 To run the experiments, the directory format should match the following:

 main/
 ├─ data/
 │  ├─ processed_proposals/
-│  ├─ convert.py
-│  ├─ converted/
+│  ├─ convert.py (will be generated in the following step) │  ├─ converted/
 │  ├─ parsed_programs/
 │  ├─ questions/